xp44mm/Notebook/Compilers/Finite Automata.md

 0--a-->0--a-->0--b-->0--b-->0
 ```

-is another path from state 0 labeled by the string aabb.
+is another path from state 0 labeled by the string `aabb`.
 This path leads to state 0, which is not accepting.
 However, remember that an NFA accepts a string as long as some path labeled by that string leads from the start state to an accepting state.
 The existence of other paths leading to a nonaccepting state is irrelevant. □

 The *language defined* ( or *accepted*) by an NFA is the set of strings labeling some path from the start to an accepting state.
-As was mentioned, the NFA of Fig. 3.24 defines the same language as does the regular expression `(a|b)*abb`, that is, all strings from the alphabet {a , b} that end in abb.
-We may use L(A) to stand for the language accepted by automaton A.
+As was mentioned, the NFA of Fig. 3.24 defines the same language as does the regular expression `(a|b)*abb`, that is, all strings from the alphabet {a , b} that end in `abb`.
+We may use *L(A)* to stand for the language accepted by automaton A.

 **Example 3.17:** Figure 3.26 is an NFA accepting L(`aa*|bb*`).
 String aaa is accepted because of the path